 Win a $30 gift certificate to Pinpin

-I am so truly impressed by the food at Pinpin that I forked out $30 of my own cash for a gift certificate to Pinpin, so that one Tiny Bites reader can get a chance to sample what I feel to be one of the most representative Filipino restaurants in Vancouver proper.
+I am so truly impressed by the food at Pinpin that I forked out $30 of my own cash for a gift certificate to Pinpin, so that one Tiny Bites reader can get a chance to sample what I feel to be one of the most representative Filipino restaurants in Vancouver proper, I mean it is really affordable and it makes me extremely happy because that means that at the end I will still be able to save money for that watch from plantwear I want.
 But you have to work for it.

 Here are the contest rules.

 - In your comment, tell me about a Filipino dish that you either love or have always wanted to try.
 Share your reasons why that is so.